 Q1: What's a flow cut?+

-A flow cut is a shoulder-length men's haircut featuring natural wavy or curly movement, middle or natural part, and effortless flowing back-from-the-face silhouette — popularized by hockey players and surfers.
+A flow cut is a shoulder-length men's haircut featuring natural wavy or curly movement, middle or natural part, and easy flowing back-from-the-face silhouette — popularized by hockey players and surfers.

 Q2: How long does my hair need for a flow cut?+